SEARCH

 Moisture: 40-60%

 If you are in the right ratio range, there will be adequate amounts of moisture present, simply because of the water contained in the greens.
-I do have to water my compost pile very occasionally during heat waves when a lot of moisture evaporates, but otherwise find this to be true.
+I do have to water my compost pile very occasionally during heat waves when a lot of moisture evaporates but otherwise find this to be true.

-When adequately moist, compost feels like a rung-out tea towel in your hands: moist but by no means dripping wet when squeezed.
+When adequately moist, the compost feels like a rung-out tea towel in your hands: moist but by no means dripping wet when squeezed.

 Oxygen: 5% minimum